nipune/House-Price-Predictor/Melb_House_price_predictaor/README.md

 * Use GridSearchCV model to compare LinearRegression, RandomForestRegressor and Decisiontree model to find out the best scoring model
 * RandomForestRegressor gave best score of .75
 * _Evaluate the trained model(s) using testing data.
 Include any calculations, metrics, or visualizations needed to evaluate the performance._ -Need to add more details here
-* The plot below is of the linear regression model.
+* The plot below is of the linear regression model looking at the Australian house price data.
 With a 80% fit to the data and mean absolute error of $114,352
 * ![image](comparisonpred.png)
 ## Sentiment Analysis
 * Team uses sentiment analysis technique to decide on our parameter model for real estate dataset, we used the Word Cloud to support our analysis.